microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/cloudpcbulkpoweroff.md

 ---
 title: "cloudPcBulkPowerOff resource type"
-description: "Defines the bulk power off action using the executeAction API with Cloud PC IDs as the only input parameter for bulk power on the action."
+description: "Defines bulk power-off action using the executeAction API, with Cloud PC IDs as the only input parameter for the bulk power-off operation."
 author: "Guoan-Tang "
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"